alextanhongpin/architecture-decision-records/architecture/019-reusable-architecture.md

 We may discover that `reset password` usecase frequency is high and consider just implementing passwordless feature.

 Then we can compare the adoption, and possible remove reset password if it is not performing.

+We also calculate unique counters of logged in user requests per action.
+This allows us to measure the adoption rate and compare the month over month grow.